FURTHER STATISTICS AND CRITICAL THINKING - 2022/3

 Methods of Teaching / Learning

-There will be 11 weeks of 2-hour lectures.
 The principles of quantitative research methods and critical thinking will be presented in combination with practice applying these techniques.
-Accordingly, there will be a 2-hour hour critical thinking workshop and 12 hours (6 x 2 hours) of statistics workshops.
+Accordingly, there will be 8 weeks of 2-hour statistics workshops and 2 weeks of 1-hour critical thinking tutorials/workshops.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.